God is a spirit, and they who worship Him must worship in spirit and in truth. (Jesus, John 4:24).

 "For all things were created by Him, the things in the heavens, and the things on the earth, the visible and the invisible, whether thrones or dominions or principalities or powers, all things were created through Him and for Him.
 And He is before all things, and by Him all things consist."(Colossians 1:16-17).

-• The Holy Spirit of God bears witness to God (the Father) and the Word of God.
+- The Comforter, the Holy Spirit bears witness to God (the Father) and the Word of God.
 (1 John 5:10).

 The Greek word Logos (Strong's Greek Dictionary # G03056) means: